LorenzoCorbella74/my-front-end-framework/README.md

 # Sample app for Luce.js
-This is an example app to showcase the main features of the lucejs framework.
+This is an example app to showcase the main features of the [lucejs](https://github.com/LorenzoCorbella74/luce.js) framework.

 ## Bootstrap

-Load the dependancies and load the development environment with:
+Load the dependancies and start the development environment with:
 ```bash
 > npm install
 > npm start